nebularg/actions-luacheck/README.md

     # the default configuration file.
     config: ''

-    # Emits annotations for source code at locations parsed from the output.
+    # Emit annotations for source code at locations parsed from the output.
-    # Must be set to "none", "warning" or "error".
-    #
-    # Requires that output of warnings not be suppressed through the -qq or -qqq arguments.
+    # Requires showing warning codes (--codes) and that the output of warnings
+    # not be suppressed through the -qq or -qqq arguments.
-    #
-    # Default: 'none'
-    annotate: 'none'
+    annotate: true
 ```

 ## Examples